Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 #### AIE Settings
 ##### AIE Compiler Options
 When specified, the compiler options provide control over the AI Engine compiler.
 For a full list of compiler options refer to
 [AI Engine Compiler Options](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/AI-Engine-Compiler-Options).
 Specify the compiler options as a cell array of characters, for example, {'--stacksize=20', '--heapsize=1024'}.
-Use an empty cell array, {}, if you do not want to specify any compiler options.
+Use an empty cell array, {}, if there is no need to specify any compiler options.

 ##### AIE Simulator Options
 For a full list of cycle-approximate System C AI Engine simulator options refer to [AI Engine Simulator Options](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Simulator-Options).
 Specify the AI Engine simulator options as a cell array of characters, for example, {'--enable-memory-check','--hang-detect-time=10'}.
 These options are used when "Run cycle-approximate AIE Simulation (SystemC) after code generation" is checked.